Vix.cpp v2.7.0 is here Read the blog

 Resolution order

-Vix resolves projects in this order:
+Vix resolves the project in this order:

 txt